0LNetworkCommunity/libra-legacy-v6/developers.libra.org/docs/policies/cookies.md

 | Third Party / Embedded Content	|   These cookies enhance the experience of Website users.
 These cookies allow  you to share what you’ve been doing on our Site with social media  organizations such as Facebook and Twitter.
 We have no control over the  information collected by these cookies.	|

 ## Which cookies are used and why?
- The Libra Association Website uses strictly necessary, performance, analytics, functionality, and embedded content cookies for the purposes of: providing relevant content, analyzing our traffic, and providing a variety of features to you.
+ The Diem Association Website uses strictly necessary, performance, analytics, functionality, and embedded content cookies for the purposes of: providing relevant content, analyzing our traffic, and providing a variety of features to you.

 ## How to I disable cookies?
  Most internet browsers are automatically set up to accept cookies.
 However, if you want to refuse or delete any cookies (or similar technologies), please refer to the help and support area on your internet browser for instructions on how to block or delete cookies.
 Please note you may not be able to take advantage of all the features of our Website, including certain personalised features, if you delete or disable cookies.